Teen retailer Pacific Sunwear files for bankruptcy

 PacSun said it would continue to operate all of its 600 stores and does not expect the bankruptcy filing to have an immediate impact on employees.

-Rival Aeropostale Inc ARO.N said in March it was exploring strategic alternatives, including a sale, an option that sector experts said PacSun may also need to contemplate.

-Reporting by Yashaswini Swamynathan and Ramkumar Iyer in Bengaluru and Tracy Rucinski in Chicago; Editing by Anupama Dwivedi and Matthew Lewis
+Rival Aeropostale Inc said in March it was exploring strategic alternatives, including a sale, an option that sector experts said PacSun may also need to contemplate.
+(Reporting by Yashaswini Swamynathan and Ramkumar Iyer in Bengaluru and Tracy Rucinski in Chicago)